-The test taker and proctor can be even thousands of miles apart.
+The test taker and proctor can even be thousands of miles apart.
 ProctorU is a leading provider in this model.

 2. Recorded Proctoring

-In this method, no proctor is monitoring the feed in real time.
+In this method, no proctor is monitoring the feed in real-time.
 Instead, the audio-video and screen share feeds of the test candidates are recorded during the test.

 A representative plays back these recordings in a fast-forwarded way (3X to 20X speed) and red-flags any suspicious activity through annotations.